elastic/gsoc/readme.md

 * Mesos
 * Varnish

-Your application must include, which module or modules you want to add, why you think they should be included, and which metrics you intend to collect.
+Your application must include, which module or modules you want to add, why you think they should be included, and which metrics or logs you intend to collect.
+The list of modules can contain modules already being available in Metricbeat, yet missing in Filebeat and Heartbeat.

 #### Expected Results

-Modules for the selected applications, documentation, as well as visualizations and a dashboard in Kibana for each application.

-#### Knowledge Prerequisites

-* Go - medium
-* Applications you will support - at least a basic understanding so that you know what makes sense to monitor and how do display that information
-* Elasticsearch - none and we will happily teach the little you would need to learn

-#### Skill Level

-Medium

-#### Mentors

-Nicolas Ruflin, Carlos Pérez-Aradros

-### <a name="beats_file_modules"></a>Beats: More Modules for Filebeat

-#### Brief explanation

-Filebeat modules are vital to provide a good out of the box experience.
-At the moment we support just over 10 modules like Apache HTTP, MySQL, nginx, and system logs.
-Good candidates for inclusion are the applications we already support in Metricbeat or the ones we would like to add in [Beats: More modules for Metricbeat](#beats_metric_modules).

-Your application must include, which module or modules you want to add, why you think they should be included, and which information you intend to collect.

-#### Expected Results
+- Introduce Services/Protocols to Heartbeat.

-Modules for the selected applications, documentation, as well as visualizations and a dashboard in Kibana for each application.
+- Modules for the selected applications, documentation, as well as visualizations and a dashboard in Kibana for each application.

 #### Knowledge Prerequisites